All Episodes

 Okay.

-As nice to know you were a big fan back then.
+It's nice to know you were a big fan back then.

 I was in charge of ceremonial first pitches and national anthem singers.

-Uh that was my public role with the Kansas City Royal.
+That was my public role with the Kansas City Royal.

-This is the first call I've ever had from somebody who told me they were a fan of me uh for doing that.
+This is the first call I've ever had from somebody who told me they were a fan of me for doing that.

-Now, Snerdley, you gotta keep trying this.
+Now, Snerdley, you're going to keep trying this.

-You're gonna keep doing this.
+You're going to keep doing this.

 Hello.

-How are you doing, Russ?
+How you doing, Rush?

-Megan Diddles.
+Megan Dittos.

 Thank you very much, sir.

-I just want to tell you, too, I was told to tell you I'm a rush baby, so I um I want to tell you that today in class, and I also Wednesday I go to Southern Connecticut State University, and I'm in a health class right now for educators for the school, and uh today we had a guest speaker, and on Wednesday we had a guest speaker who was the teacher's husband, who's a scientist.
+Well, I want to tell you that today in class, and also Wednesday, I go to Southern Connecticut State University, and I'm in a health class right now for educators for the school.

 You had a guest speaker who was the teacher's husband.